visiphilia/visiphilia.github.io/_posts/2016-04-03-big-data-challenge-day.md

 ![hourly](http://visiphilia.github.io/assets/pedestrians/timeplots-1.png)

 These are side-by-side boxplots of counts by hour of day at this location, for all days.
-You can see there are rarely pedestrians between midnight and 6am, but numbers start climbing from 7am through noon, staty fairly flat until 5pm and then decline rapidly as the evening progresses.
+You can see there are rarely pedestrians between midnight and 6am, but numbers start climbing from 7am through noon, stay fairly flat until 5pm and then decline rapidly as the evening progresses.
 There are some large counts, which can be seen later to come from ["White Night"](http://whitenightmelbourne.com.au).

 ![day](http://visiphilia.github.io/assets/pedestrians/timeplots-ex1-1.png)